miketu926/BitSeek/README.md

 })
 ```

-Using styled components with CSS Grids and window.innerHeight in order to dynamically determine height of the app (src/frontend/components/main/main_styles.js)
+Using CSS with JS, in addition to CSS Grids and window.innerHeight in order to dynamically determine height of the app (src/frontend/components/main/main_styles.js)

 ```javascript
 const amtReceived = (txs) => {